leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-advise-notify-admin.md

     - [Realtime API call for notify PO:](#realtime-api-call-for-notify-po)

-This Add-on is used to Advise and/or Notify PO lines and should be used along with Supplier Portal

 # Advise

+This Add-on is used to Advise PO lines and should be used along with Supplier Portal

 <kbd>
 <img alt="metrics display" src="../../images/usermanual/advise_po_setting.png">